AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

 ### Listing Students in Sorted Name Order
 Currently students in groups are indexed arbitrarily.
 For a future enhancement, we intend to list them in sorted name order for easier lookup.

-### Marking attendance of Multiple students at once
+### Marking the attendance of multiple students for multiple weeks at once
 Right now our attendance marking is done one student at a time, which can be time consuming for large classes.
 We intend to allow the function to mark multiple students' attendance at once for a more efficient experience.
 The command would be something like `mark-all-attendance g/GROUP w/WEEK n/PERSON1 [n/PERSON2 n/PERSON3 ...]`.

 ### Display groups that students are in